 The first area of damages you might be able to claim compensation for is medical expenses.
 This can include the cost of any care required after the abuse, such as emergency medical treatment or hospitalization from injuries.
 In most cases, the injuries are not physical, and victims might be able to claim compensation for counseling and mental health care related to the event.

 Sexual abuse can cause many mental health issues and disorders.
 Survivors often suffer from depression, PTSD, and other issues related to trauma.
 If these disorders and effects hurt your ability to work or take care of yourself, you may be entitled to damages for lost wages that can be linked to this trauma.

 Lastly, the effects that other people may not be able to see are often the worst part of the harm a survivor of sexual assault and sexual abuse faces.
 Compensation is often available for these intangible harms, such as the mental anguish and emotional distress of the event.
 These damages can be claimed in court even though there may be no financial record tracking what these damages are worth.

 Call Our Baltimore Lawyers for Victims of Sexual Abuse by Catholic Priests and Clergy

 If your child was abused by a priest, a clergyman, a Catholic school teacher, or anyone else affiliated with the Catholic church, our attorneys may be able to help.
 We can also help if you discovered that you were a victim of sexual abuse as a child.
 Call Rice, Murtha & Psoras’s Baltimore attorneys for sexual abuse victims of the Catholic Church today.
 Our attorneys offer free legal consultations in a safe, confidential environment.
-For your free consultation and to learn more about filing a lawsuit against the Catholic Church for abuse of a minor, call our law offices at (410) 694-7291.
+For a free case assessment and to learn more about filing a lawsuit against the Catholic Church for abuse of a minor, call our law offices at (410) 694-7291.